-The Board finds that Respondent's conduct described in this Order meets the conditions set out in Section 105(c)(5) of the Act, 15 U.S.C. § 7215(c)(5), which provides that certain sanctions may be imposed in the event of: (1) intentional or knowing conduct, including reckless conduct, that results in a violation of the applicable statutory, regulatory, or professional standard; or (2) repeated instances of negligent conduct, each resulting in a violation of the applicable statutory, regulatory, or professional standard.
+The Board finds that Respondent's conduct described in this Order meets the conditions set out in Section 105(c)(5) of the Act, 15 U.S.C. § 7215(c)(5), which provides that certain sanctions may be imposed in the event of, inter alia, intentional or knowing conduct, including reckless conduct, that results in a violation of the applicable statutory, regulatory, or professional standard.

-KPMG N.V. is a holding company with three subsidiaries through which it offers Assurance services (via the Firm - i.e., KPMG Accountants N.V.), Advisory services (via KPMG Advisory N.V.), and Business Services (via KPMG Staffing & Facility Services B.V.), respectively.
+3 KPMG N.V. is a holding company with three subsidiaries through which it offers Assurance services (via the Firm - i.e., KPMG Accountants N.V.), Advisory services (via KPMG Advisory N.V.), and Business Services (via KPMG Staffing & Facility Services B.V.), respectively.